Updated on: 11/19/2019

 The circumstances of the fall are under investigation.
 Homicide detectives were called in to investigate; they have not yet told reporters whether anything about the apparent accident seems suspicious.
 Investigators from the Department of Labor and Industries and OSHA are also looking into the circumstances surrounding the fall.

 If a worker’s death is due to an intentional act such as homicide, a third party such as a contractor will probably not be held liable.
 Investigation and sentencing of defendants in homicide cases happens in the criminal court and will be handled by police and a state-appointed prosecutor.
 However, in some rare cases, the bereaved families of homicide victims may be able to obtain some compensation if it turns out that an institution like the Department of Corrections failed to properly supervise the killer.
-In Washington State, bereaved family members can also request help with paying for funeral expenses, grief counseling, and other damages through the Crime Victim Compensation Program.
+In Washington State, family members who have suffered the wrongful death of a loved one can also request help with paying for funeral expenses, grief counseling, and other damages through the Crime Victim Compensation Program.